siaflab/petal/patterns.md

 d1 $ sound "bd*2"
 ```

-    This is the same as doing d1 "bd bd"
+This is the same as doing `d1 "bd bd"`.

 The code above uses `*2` to make a sample play twice.